dominik-gazda/Digital-Scoreboard/README.md

 ## SCORE COUNTERS
 ## TIMER COUNTERS

-This is a digital timer designed for a scoreboard, counting seconds and minutes, with the current time displayed across four 4-bit outputs.
-A clock enable block generates timing pulses from a 100 MHz clock, ensuring the counting speed is maintained at 1-second intervals.
-The counters are cascaded to handle digit overflows automatically, while a pause toggle and reset input allow the user to control the timer.
+This is a digital timer designed for a scoreboard, displaying the current time across four 4-bit outputs.
+A clock enable block generates timing pulses from a 100 MHz clock, maintaining a 1-second interval for counting.
+The counters are cascaded to handle digit overflows automatically, while a pause toggle and reset input allow user control.
 The timer outputs the current time through four independent 4-bit signals, which are then connected to a multiplexer for further processing.

 <img width=75% height=75% src="https://github.com/user-attachments/assets/5b6d5d80-12ac-4ba3-bab7-55673a7db901">\
 _Schematic of timer design._